 - Will oil clog grafts or hair follicles?

-Yes, if you use it prematurely or in excessive amounts, it clogs your follicles and traps dirt.
-It can also lead to an increased risk of inflammation or folliculitis.
+Yes, if you use it prematurely or in excessive amounts, it can clog your follicles and trap dirt.
+It can also increase the risk of inflammation or folliculitis.

 - How much oil is too much?